 In spring, a raccoon infestation is more likely to comprise a mother and as many as five or six babies.
 We will remove the babies carefully, by hand, and place them in a cage.
 We will then capture the mother, place her in the same cage as her young, and relocate them.

-We consider home sealing and prevention to be a central step in the raccoon removal process.
-When we come to your home for any kind of extermination or wildlife emergency, we take the time to properly block off all possible entry points to prevent further infestations, both during and after the removal process.
+Our raccoon exterminators consider home sealing and prevention to be a central step in the raccoon removal process.
+When we come to your home for any kind of extermination service or pest control emergency, we take the time to properly block off all possible entry points to prevent further infestations, both during and after the removal process.

 Here are some things you can do to prevent any raccoon problems around your property:

 If a raccoon gets comfy and cozy in your attic or under your deck or shed, it’s going to be tough to get rid of.
-Contact Elite Extermination today; with our time-tested capture and removal strategies, you will be free of raccoons at last.
+Contact Elite Pest Control right away.
+Our exterminators use time-tested capture and removal strategies.